anshul1204/anshul1204-langgraph-mat496/README.md

 What I Learned: I learned how sub-graphs let us put smaller workflows inside a bigger workflow, kind of like “mini-graphs” inside the main one.
 It helped me understand how complex tasks can be broken into modules that are easier to manage.
 I also learned how input passes into the sub-graph and how the output comes back to the parent graph.
 I also got to know how sub-graphs make the code cleaner when the workflow has repeated or grouped logic.

 Changes in Code: I created a separate sub-graph using its own builder and state logic, and added a final output node to complete it.
 Then I compiled that sub-graph and plugged it into the main graph as a regular node so the parent could call it.
 I connected the edges so the main graph flows into this sub-graph node and then continues with whatever state the sub-graph returns.
 I also added a small helper function to prepare or filter the input before sending it into the sub-graph, just to make sure it only receives the fields it actually needs.

+Video 3: Map Reduce

+What I Learned: I understood how map-reduce lets us break a big task into smaller chunks and then combine the results at the end.
+I learned how each part of the work can run in parallel, which makes everything faster.
+I also understood how LangGraph uses the Send function to automatically fan out tasks without manually writing loops.
+It taught me how state is passed between nodes and how the reduce step collects everything together.

+Changes in Code: I added a new State class to keep track of the subjects and jokes, along with a BestJoke model for the final output.
+Then I wrote the continue_to_jokes function, which uses Send to fan out each subject to the "generate_joke" node automatically.
+I also added two main nodes: "generate_subjects" to create joke topics using the LLM, and "generate_joke" to actually make the jokes.
+After that, I connected the whole flow so it moves from start → subject generation → parallel joke generation → reduction.
+Finally, I added a reducer step that collects all the jokes and uses the find_best_joke logic to pick the best one.